online-behaviour/machine-learning/README.md

 ```

 For most of the experiments mentioned in Table II of the
-paper, these two command can be reused with a different
+paper, these two commands can be reused with a different
 training file.
 Only the language modeling experiments
 require an extra step, for creating the language models: